KomMonitor/kommonitor.github.io/docs/migration.md

 # Migration Guide
-## Migration to Version 5.0.0
+## Migration to Data Management API Version 5.0.0
-This guide gives you some step-by-step information to perform a major update of KomMonitor from an version below the latest 5.0.0 version.
-The 5.0.0 KomMonitor version introduces a completely new mandant concept, which required the migration of the existing KomMonitor database schema.
+This guide gives you some step-by-step information to perform a major update of KomMonitor Data Management API from any version below the latest 5.0.0 version.
+The 5.0.0 Data Management API version introduces a completely new mandant concept, which requires the migration of the existing KomMonitor database schema.
 If you plan set up a fresh instance of KomMonitor, you are fine and don't have to perform any migration steps.
 Otherwise, you can use the instructions listed below, which supports you to perform the migration by the use of [Liquibase](https://docs.liquibase.com/home.html).